Pumpkin Sourdough Bread

 Sourdough Starter: use a fed and active 100% hydration starter.
 The sourdough starter should be very bubbly and risen at least twice its size since feeding.

 Pumpkin Puree: can’t have pumpkin spice sourdough bread without the pumpkin!
 This recipe works using canned pumpkin puree and homemade pumpkin puree.
 If your homemade puree is particularly watery, it would be prudent to drain off some of the liquid.
+Avoid using pumpkin pie filling.

-How To Make Pumpkin Sourdough Bread
+How To Make Sourdough Pumpkin Bread

 Start The Dough:

-- Sprinkle 10g of salt over the sourdough, then perform a series of stretches and folds: with wet hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees and repeat 4 times.
-Cover and set aside for 30 minutes.
-Repeat the stretch and fold process once more.
-Recover at set aside for 30 minutes.
+- Using damp hands, grab the dough and gently pull it until the flap is long enough to fold over itself, then fold the flap, rotate the bowl 90 degrees, and repeat 3 more times, this is considered a set of stretch and folds.
+Recover the bowl, and set it aside for 30 minutes.

-Bulk Ferment + Pre-shape:
+Bulk Ferment + Proof:

-- Cover the dough and set it aside to bulk ferment for 10-12 hours, or until it doubles in size.
+- Cover the dough and set it aside to bulk ferment for 10-12 hours, or until it nearly doubles in size.
 You’ll see in the photos that I use a pot for my bulk ferment.
 This pot is almost exactly the same size as my 3 qt dutch oven so I love to use it for all my proofing.

 - Once the dough has doubled in size, turn it onto a floured surface and pre-shape the loaf into your desired shape, place it seam side down on a piece of parchment paper.
 Cover and allow to rise for another 60-120 minutes.